sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Migrating Oracle to PostgreSQL.md

     The PostgreSQL community provides an excellent resource to troubleshoot issues.
 Nonetheless, a wide variety of experienced companies are available to provide support in every geographic region.
 On the other hand, Oracle upgrades need Oracle consultants, meaning they take longer, and the consultants charge higher rates.
 Overall maintenance costs are much higher.
 These soft changes add to the overall cost of ownership for Oracle environments.

-    > **NOTE**: The preferred solution is only one of many possible, viable approaches.
+    > **Note**: The preferred solution is only one of many possible, viable approaches.

 *Schema and data movement*

 1. How would you recommend that WWI move their data and schema into PostgreSQL?
 What services would you suggest and what are the specific steps they would need to take to prepare the data, to transfer the data, and where would the loaded data land?

-    ora2pg is a powerful open-source tool that converts an Oracle database schema into a PostgreSQL-compatible one.
+    Ora2pg is a powerful open-source tool that converts an Oracle database schema into a PostgreSQL-compatible one.
 It provides assessment tools, allowing developers to get a sense of the amount of time that the migration will take.
 It also can directly copy data into the target database.
 While these features are excellent, performing an online migration requires that developers run a query against each table in the source individually to identify changes made following the initial migration, and then migrate the changes.
 So, Microsoft developed the Azure Database Migration Service (DMS) to address the issues present with online database migration.

-    >**NOTE**: Using DMS requires that you enable the Microsoft.DataMigration resource provider for your subscription.
+    >**Note**: Using DMS requires that you enable the Microsoft.DataMigration resource provider for your subscription.

     DMS, when created with the Premium tier, simplifies Oracle to PostgreSQL online migrations.
 You have the option to create a PostgreSQL-compatible table schema using ora2pg, or allow DMS to copy the Oracle schema, modify it for PostgreSQL, and construct objects in the target itself.
 Note that the latter only migrates table schemas - you are still responsible for migrating other objects.
 With either of these workflows, you first create a new project, connect to the source Oracle database, and connect to the target PostgreSQL database.
 If you choose to create the target tables before using DMS, you will map source tables to target tables.
 Otherwise, you will simply map the source and target databases.
 Then, you will run the migration.
 The migration will automatically apply changes made to the source database during the migration (this is called incremental data sync).